mtford90/siesta/md/docs.md

 In siesta, model instances are created and updated during the process of [mapping](#concepts-object-mapping).
 This refers to mapping data onto the object graph and is explained [here](#concepts-object-mapping).

-When data is mapped onto the object graph a new model instance will be created if, and only if an instance does not exist with the `id` supplied in the mapped data.
+When data is mapped onto the object graph a new model instance will be created if and only if an instance does not exist with the `id` supplied in the mapped data.

 ```js
 // Map a single object.